github-aws-runners/terraform-aws-github-runner/docs/adr/002-runner-orchestration-provider-boundary.md

 the v2 path combines native v2 entries with translated v1 entries from the same map.

+The experimental AWS EC2 provider intentionally remains separate from the stable `modules/runners` implementation.
+It owns its own Terraform resource definitions and copies of the runner bootstrap templates so the v2 provider boundary can evolve without changing the stable module's public contract, resource graph, state addresses, or deployed behavior.
+The template bodies are equivalent at introduction; eight of the ten files are byte-identical, while `cloudwatch_config.json` and `user-data.ps1` differ only by a final newline.

+This isolation temporarily duplicates Terraform and template code.
+Equivalent fixes must be evaluated for both implementations, and review should explicitly check for unintended drift.
+Consolidation is deferred until stable v1 is deprecated and a migration can be designed and verified independently.

 The canonical v2 output groups orchestration resources under `orchestration_provider.webhook` and compute resources under the selected namespace and provider, currently `provider.aws.ec2`.
 Compatibility aliases